lbwanghr/iBoot/GetWindows11.md

 But don't give up here, you just need to run the script to bypass the TPM check.

-Thanks to the author of this script, it saves our time and gives us hope, although I don't know which genius create it.
+Thanks to the author of this script, it saves our time and gives us hope, you can visit the author's [repository](https://github.com/Games234/AveYo) to learn more.

 ---